yochaigal/cairn/wip/2e/bestiary.md

 12 HP, 12 STR, 11 DEX, 14 WIL, ethereal claws (d8+d8)

 - Animated skeletons clothed in billowing robes.
 Their eye sockets are hypnotically red.
-Defends crypts & tombs, but will not attack if left undisturbed.
+Defend crypts and tombs, but will not attack if left undisturbed.
 - Non-magical attacks against them are _impaired_.
 - Can teleport any target in eyesight to a random room nearby.